Arata Izumi: Style of play

 As player he can play anywhere on midfield and also as a False 9.
 Mostly Izumi likes to operate behind the striker or as a playmaker but also can play in as winger for his crossing abilities.
 Although, he has been criticized sometimes for lack of consistency throughout his career.

 International career

 On 24 August 2012, Izumi gained Indian citizenship, giving away his Japanese passport in order to do so, thus making him eligible to play for India at the international level.
-Then on 29 January 2013 it was confirmed that Izumi had been called up to Wim Koevermans side for the friendly against Palestine.
-Izumi then made his international debut in that match when he came on in the 64th minute for Lenny Rodrigues as India went on to lose the match 4–2.
+Then on 29 January 2013 it was confirmed that Izumi had been called up to Wim Koevermans' side for the friendly against Palestine.
+Izumi then made his international debut when he came on in the 64th minute for Lenny Rodrigues as India went on to lose the match 4–2.

 Since then Izumi has also been called up to India's 2014 AFC Challenge Cup qualification squad and their 2013 SAFF Championship squad.